top of page

 • Avoid overheating; the soap should be fully melted but not boiling.

-2. Add Color and Fragrance
+2. Add Colour and Fragrance

 • Use fragrance oils sparingly; about 1 teaspoon per pound of soap base is typical.